23b00t/linux-users-and-groups/README.md

    ./create_projects.sh
    ```

-For further information refer to the scripts and script comments
+For further information refer to the scripts and script comments.
+Ensure the scripts are executable and run them as root or with sudo.